fundef1/miflora-rrd/README.md

 # miflora-rrd
-Openwrt oriented shell script for Xiami Miflora plant sensor
+Openwrt oriented shell script for Xiami Miflora plant sensor.\
+Pure shell script, no pythons required.

 Meant to run as a daily cronjob,\
 fetches (historic) data from Xiaomi Miflora sensor.\